c3ho/AdventureCapitalist/README.md

 1. This app only supports one player
 2. The game bonuses only go up to 2000 of each business
 3. There are only businesses from earth that are available
+4. Only upgrades until Monopoly (1 trillion) are available

 ## Available Scripts